The John And Mary Corcoran Family Foundation

 Foundation Management

 The foundation operates with zero staff and no paid officers, indicating all grant decisions are made directly by the family trustees.
-This structure keeps administrative costs minimal and maximizes funds available for charitable giving.
+This structure keeps administrative costs minimal and maximises funds available for charitable giving.

 Application Process & Timeline